Think Long, Act Now

-Instead, examine each decision you make through the lens of your goal.
-Will giving these dollars this job move me closer to my goal?
-Will making this spending decision right now move me closer to my goal?
+Instead, examine each decision you make through the lens of the ultimate goal.
+Will giving these dollars this job move me closer to my target?
+Will making this spending decision right now move me closer to my target?

 Using this powerful combination of thinking long and focusing your decision-making in the right now, amazing things happen to your day-to-day prioritization.

 Suddenly, the decision about whether you should buy a new $20 picture frame to go with the other dozen on your mantle isn’t simply about whether or not you can afford it.
 That’s beside the point.
 The real question is, does the picture frame get you closer to the summer vacation you’ve been planning on?
 No?
 There’s your answer.

-When you combine the power of giving every dollar a job with setting a goal, your behavior changes right now.
+When you combine the power of giving every dollar a job with setting a target, your behavior changes right now.
 And it’s not even that hard.

 That’s it.
 You can do it.
-Of course, you’ll need to make sure that goal is clear.
+Of course, you’ll need to make sure that target is clear.

 Your priorities are clearer.
 They’re meaningful.

 You’ve realized the fallacy of forecasting.
 You’re ready to use goals to give meaning to your saving.

-But what kind of goal should you set?
+But what kind of target should you set?

 Consider what’s most important.
 Do you need to have a specific sum of money set aside?
 Will you spend that money, or will it sit?
 Is there a date when you need to have that specific amount?
 Or maybe you just want to be sure you’re setting some aside each month (yes, even in college, before you have a job, you can think about retirement).
 Or maybe your goal isn’t about having money add up but instead, paying off a debt.

-Answers to these questions inform the type of goal you’re going to set.
+Answers to these questions inform the type of target you’re going to set.